NoelBram/Onotes/README.md

  - Machine independent
  - Programing language independent
  - Efficency : It runs quickly on real input instsances; if it runs in polynomial running time.

-## Welcome to GitHub Pages

-You can use the [editor on GitHub](https://github.com/NoelBram/TMBN-Project/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files*)

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for

-.md file
-to show code '```markdown'

-For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

-## Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/NoelBram/TMBN-Project/settings).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.

-## Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.